My vagina won't stop dripping — Help!

 - Medical conditions that change the balance of hormones (chemicals) in the blood

-Vaginal discharge is something all women experience and it is likely something you’ll grow accustomed to eventually.
-If you have any remaining concerns, reach out to your health care provider.
-Columbia students can contact Medical Services (Morningside) or Student Health (CUMC) for more information or to make an appointment to see a health care provider on campus.
+Discharge is a bodily function that individuals with vaginas often experience and is an experience to which you’ll likely grow accustomed.
+If you continue to have concerns, it’s wise to reach out to your health care provider.
 Kudos to you and your interest in knowing more about your own body!